 WordPress is a free online Open source content Managed system focused on PHP and MySQL.
-It is one of the powerful and most used blogging tools.
+It is one of the most powerful and most used blogging tools.

 WordPress Penetration testing with WPScan

-WPscan is a WordPress vulnerability scanner created by Ryan Dewhurst and it was sponsored by Sucuri.
+It is a WordPress vulnerability scanner created by Ryan Dewhurst and it was sponsored by Sucuri.

 git clone https://github.com/wpscanteam/wpscan cd wpscan/ bundle install && rake install